mrokonuzzaman040/ImgToCartoonViaOpenCV2/README.md

 To assess the effectiveness and performance of the Image to Cartoon conversion using OpenCV2, we conducted a comprehensive evaluation on a diverse set of test images.

--Visual Quality
+- Visual Quality

--Feature Preservation
+- Feature Preservation

--Customizability
+- Customizability

--Speed and Performance
+- Speed and Performance

--Subject Diversity
+- Subject Diversity

 - Comparison with Existing Methods

--User Feedback
+- User Feedback

 # Limitations

 Despite its effectiveness and versatility, the proposed Image to Cartoon conversion methodology using OpenCV2 has certain limitations that should be considered:

--Loss of Fine Details
+- Loss of Fine Details

--Limited Realism
+- Limited Realism

--Color Inconsistencies
+- Color Inconsistencies

--Subject Dependency
+- Subject Dependency

--Computational Intensity
+- Computational Intensity

--User Adjustments Required
+- User Adjustments Required

--Generalization Across Styles
+- Generalization Across Styles

 # Conclusions

--In conclusion, the proposed methodology for Image to Cartoon conversion using OpenCV2 offers a systematic and effective approach to transform ordinary photographs into engaging cartoon-style representations.
+- In conclusion, the proposed methodology for Image to Cartoon conversion using OpenCV2 offers a systematic and effective approach to transform ordinary photographs into engaging cartoon-style representations.

--Artistic enhancement techniques, such as simulated brush strokes and texture additions, elevate the cartoonized image's visual appeal, giving it an artistic hand-drawn quality.
+- Artistic enhancement techniques, such as simulated brush strokes and texture additions, elevate the cartoonized image's visual appeal, giving it an artistic hand-drawn quality.

--Its versatility and applications span various domains, making it a valuable tool for creative expression and visual content production.
+- Its versatility and applications span various domains, making it a valuable tool for creative expression and visual content production.

 # Future Works
 To further improve the system and expand its capabilities, the following areas could be explored as part of future works:

--Improved Fine Detail Preservation
+- Improved Fine Detail Preservation

--Style Transfer and Artistic Filters
+- Style Transfer and Artistic Filters

--Deep Learning-based Approaches
+- Deep Learning-based Approaches

--Interactive User Interfaces
+- Interactive User Interfaces

--Image Restoration and Enhancement
+- Image Restoration and Enhancement

--Multi-Style Cartoonization:
+- Multi-Style Cartoonization:

--Parallel Processing and GPU Acceleration
+- Parallel Processing and GPU Acceleration

--Cloud-based Solutions
+- Cloud-based Solutions

 # References

--Li, Y., Zhang, C., & Shen, X. (2010).
+- Li, Y., Zhang, C., & Shen, X. (2010).
 Automatic Cartoon Generator for Images.
 ACM Transactions on Graphics (TOG), 29(6), 135.

--Girgis, R. W., Oliva, A., & Schyns, P. G. (2016).
+- Girgis, R. W., Oliva, A., & Schyns, P. G. (2016).
 Combining Edges and Color Histograms for Cartoon Characterization.
 ACM Transactions on Applied Perception (TAP), 13(4), 23.

--Chen, Y., Shi, F., Wu, J., & Xiong, Z. (2018).
+- Chen, Y., Shi, F., Wu, J., & Xiong, Z. (2018).
 CartoonGAN: Generative Adversarial Networks for Photo Cartoonization. arXiv preprint arXiv:1808.07686.

--Isola, P., Zhu, J. Y., Zhou, T., & Efros, A. A. (2017).
+- Isola, P., Zhu, J. Y., Zhou, T., & Efros, A. A. (2017).
 Image-to-Image Translation with Conditional Adversarial Networks.
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 1125-1134.

--Qian, X., Yang, Y., Jia, W., & Chen, K. (2019).
+- Qian, X., Yang, Y., Jia, W., & Chen, K. (2019).
 Real-Time Image-to-Cartoon Generation with Generative Adversarial Networks. arXiv preprint arXiv:1906.11843.

--Bradski, G., & Kaehler, A. (2008).
+- Bradski, G., & Kaehler, A. (2008).
 Learning OpenCV: Computer Vision with the OpenCV Library.
 O'Reilly Media.

--Bradski, G. (2000).
+- Bradski, G. (2000).
 The OpenCV Library.
 Dr. Dobb's Journal of Software Tools.

 **Features**: